forcedotcom/isvte-sfdx-plugin/EXTENDING.md

 #### Inventory Report Rules

-Metadata components listed in the Inventory report are defined in the ```mdTypes``` Array within the rules file.
-Note that this array defines only what is displayed in the report.
-It has no impact on what is actually inventoried.
+Metadata components listed in the Inventory report are defined in the ```mdTypes``` list within the rules file.
+Note that this list defines only what is displayed in the report; it has no impact on what is actually inventoried.

-Inventoried items are in the ```mdTypes``` array and conform to the following interface:
+Inventoried items conform to the following interface:
 ```
 interface IMetadataType {
   label: string,